leiyu3/leiyu3/README.md

-- 👋 Hi, I’m @leiyu3, I am a recent Mechatronics Engineering graduate from Ryerson University
+👋 Hi, I’m @leiyu3, I am a Mechatronics Engineering graduate from Ryerson University

-- Check out my personal website at [leiyu.ca](https://leiyu.ca)
+Check out my personal website at [leiyu.ca](https://leiyu.ca)

 <!---
 leiyu3/leiyu3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.